Agent Access

 PUT /api/agent/rooms/{inviteCode}/actions/{n} · scope pingroom:actions:write

-Send a one-off ping with your own title and body to a room the agent belongs to.
+Send a one-off Ping with your own message to a room the agent belongs to.

 POST /api/agent/rooms/{inviteCode}/notifications · scope pingroom:broadcast:send